DMGithinji/triangle-tracker/README.md

 This is a website that helps one determine various parameters of a triangle once the user enters 3 measurements.
 This was part of an assignment while at a coding bootcamp to aid in developing skills in Behaviour Driven Development (BDD).

-##### Author: Denis Githinji
+## Built By Denis Githinji

 ### Features
 The  user is prompted to enter exactly 3 parameters of the triangle and given information in the given input fields.
 Once they have entered the relevant measurements, the output is automatically displayed

 ## Description
-This is a website that can be used to determine the parameters o a triangle.
+This is a website that can be used to determine the parameters of a triangle.

-## Built By Denis Githinji

 ## Features
-- The user is prompted to input exactly 3 paraeters of a triangle in the provided input fields.
+- The user is prompted to input exactly 3 parameters of a triangle in the provided input fields.
 - The results are automatically displayed the correct inputs are fed.
 - These include parameters such as missing lengths, angles, perimeter, area etc.